 Federal laws give victims of manufacturer defects the right to file product liability claims against manufacturers.
 Consumers who have been injured because of an auto-related defect have a legal claim to damages and can recover compensation for lost wages, medical bills, among other damages.

 The good news is that federal laws are there to protect consumers in tough situations like these.

-If you’ve been affected by a car recall, contact an expert Product Liability Attorney to seek help and discuss your legal options before you move forward.
+If you’ve been affected by a car recall, contact an experienced attorney to seek help and discuss your legal options before you move forward.